 How to Spot Delayed Motor Skills in Toddlers

 The fact that each child develops at a different rate and in a unique way should not be overlooked.
-Some delay in motor skills is considered normal, and for children who need additional assistance, physical therapy usually does the trick.
+Some delay in motor skills in toddlers is considered normal, and for children who need additional assistance, physical therapy usually does the trick.
 However, if the delay is significant and continues past a certain age, then it may be considered a disorder.
 Don’t jump to conclusions and assume the worst though – more than likely, your child is developing just fine.

 To learn more about delayed motor skills in toddlers, let’s first clarify the distinction between fine and gross motor skills.
 We’ll also explore the potential causes and the available treatments for both.